 A14 Community Fund

 The Highways England A14 Cambridge to Huntingdon improvement scheme is underway.

 As part of a commitment to the local community, Highways England is looking to support activities with a focus on bringing communities closer together.
 The A14 scheme will have a lasting impact on the communities along its length and the A14 Community Fund is therefore looking to support projects which consider and respond to these changes

 Applications to the A14 Community Fund are invited by constituted not for profit groups (not individuals) delivering charitable projects with public benefit.
 Groups may be registered charities, Charitable Incorporated Organisations, Community Interest Companies, Schools, Social Enterprises, Parish Councils or small voluntary and community organisations.

 Groups need to be "grant ready" which means having appropriate policies and procedures in place to ensure their good governance and accountability.
-In addition to the list of requirements set out on this website (click here for grant ready definition), groups applying to the A14 Community Fund are required to submit their Health and Safety Policy at the full application stage.
+In addition to the list of requirements set out on this website (click here for grant ready definition, Step 1), groups applying to the A14 Community Fund are required to submit their Health and Safety Policy at the full application stage.

 The A14 Community Fund is seeking to support projects working within a range of themes as set out below: